kshitijcodesstuff/crypto-price-frontend/README.md

-Sure, here's a README.md file for your project:

 # Cryptocurrency Price Alerts

 This is a React application that allows users to set alerts for cryptocurrency prices.
 Users can create alerts with a target price and direction (up or down), and the application will notify them when the cryptocurrency price reaches the specified threshold.